vcfxb/wright-lang/README.md

-# Wright-lang
+# The Wright Programming language
-The Wright Programming language
+### A Programming language that flies